-Jane Moore and Sarah Williams offer Art Psychotherapy and Counselling at Therapy at The Derw.
-They are both very experienced therapists, that have worked together since 2009.
+Sarah Williams and Jane Moore offer Art Psychotherapy and Counselling at Therapy at The Derw.
+They are both highly skilled clinicians with a breath of mental health experience.
+Sarah and Jane have worked together since 2009.

 Please get in contact to find out more.

 The name Derw, meaning Oak in Welsh was born due to the mighty Oaks many symbolic meanings and metaphors many of which reflect and sit comfortably with the therapeutic relationship and process.
 It is a symbol of strength, morale, resistance and knowledge.
 Throughout history, the Oak has been represented in different mythologies and sometimes linked to powerful gods (in Greek mythology it was a symbol of Zeus, the God of Thunder).